Kenyon Martin: New York Knicks (2013–2014)

 On February 21, 2013, Martin agreed to join the New York Knicks on a 10-day contract, which reunited him with Jason Kidd.
 He officially joined the team on February 23.
 He was signed to a second 10-day contract on March 5, and signed for the remainder of the season on March 15.
 Upon his signing, he provided a large amount of help to a Knicks team that was depleted in the frontcourt, replacing Tyson Chandler, who was out with a neck injury, in the Knicks' starting lineup.
 On July 25, 2013, Martin re-signed with the Knicks for the 2013–14 season.

 Milwaukee Bucks (2015)

 On January 9, 2015, Martin signed a 10-day contract with the Milwaukee Bucks.
 He went on to sign a second 10-day contract on January 19, and a rest-of-season contract on January 29.
-Martin's final NBA game was on February 2, 2015, in a 82–75 win over the Toronto Raptors where Martin recorded 4 points and 3 rebounds.
+Martin's final NBA game was on February 2, 2015, in an 82–75 win over the Toronto Raptors where Martin recorded 4 points and 3 rebounds.
 On February 19, 2015, he was waived by the Bucks.

 On July 3, 2015, Martin announced his retirement from professional basketball.